tymm/zsh-directory-history/README.md

 This plugin was built to work together with the awesome _zsh-history-substring-search_ plugin.
 Therefore it is necessary to use a modified version of the _zsh-history-substring-search_ plugin.

-Since _directory-history_ comes with it's own history, it will need some time to fill up it's history and until it becomes useful.
+Since _directory-history_ comes with its own history, it will need some time to fill up its history and until it becomes useful.

 INSTALL
 -------